 His call for an official Earth Anthem has been termed by UNESCO as a creative and inspiring thought that would contribute to bringing the world together.
-An Earth Anthem penned by him is used by many schools across the globe.
-He also wrote a SAARC Song.
+An Earth Anthem penned by him has been translated into over 50 languages, performed by the philharmonic orchestras in Brazil and Amsterdam and is used by many schools across the globe.
+He also wrote a SAARC Song and Moon Anthem.

-He read his poems at the Poets House,New York; SOAS,University of London; the Jaipur LitFest 2015 and 2017; the International Poetry Festival in Medellin, Columbia; International Poetry Festival, Granada, Nicaragua 2017; The Peruvian House of Literature in Lima 2016, the InterAmerican University in Buenos Aires 2016, at Goa Art and Lit Fest 2014, at Mountain Echoes Literature Festival 2015 in Bhutan, Kitaabnama, a literary programme on India's national TV channel, at Nepal Literature Festival, Kathmandu, at SAARC Literature Festival, Agra; South Asian Poetry Festival, Kathmandu; at Sahitya Akademi- India's National Academy of Literature, New Delhi, Sikkim Academy, Gangtok, Dom Pishatelov, St. Petersburg, Russia.
+He has read his poems at LaLitTana, Antananarivo, Madagascar (2019, 2020), Oxford Bookstore, New Delhi (2019), Autonomous University of Mexico (2018), the Library of Congress, Washington DC (2018), Busboys and Poets, Washington DC (2018), Boston University (2018), Santiago International Poetry Festival 2018, the Poets House,New York 2017; SOAS,University of London 2017; the Jaipur LitFest 2015 and 2017; the International Poetry Festival in Medellin, Columbia 2017; International Poetry Festival, Granada, Nicaragua 2017; The Peruvian House of Literature in Lima 2016, the InterAmerican University in Buenos Aires 2016, at Goa Art and Lit Fest 2014, at Mountain Echoes Literature Festival 2015 in Bhutan, Kitaabnama, a literary programme on India's national TV channel, at Nepal Literature Festival, Kathmandu 2013, at SAARC Literature Festival, Agra 2013; South Asian Poetry Festival, Kathmandu; at Sahitya Akademi- India's National Academy of Literature, New Delhi, Sikkim Academy, Gangtok, Dom Pishatelov, St. Petersburg, Russia.

 His poems have been translated into Russian, Chinese, Nepali, Hindi, Irish, Portuguese, Slovene, Spanish and Turkish among other languages.

-His writings on digital diplomacy, poetry, art and global democracy have appeared in The Times of India, The China Daily, The Korea Herald, The Diplomat (Tokyo), ANN (Singapore), The Kathmandu Post, The Himalayan Times, The Daily Star (Dhaka), The Sunday Times (Colombo) among other publications.
+His writings on digital diplomacy, poetry, art and global democracy have appeared in Daily O, The Times of India, The China Daily, The Korea Herald, The Diplomat (Tokyo), ANN (Singapore), The Kathmandu Post, The Himalayan Times, The Daily Star (Dhaka), The Sunday Times (Colombo) among other publications.